 Splash Mountain (Frontierland, 1992)

 In a narrative sense, Splash Mountain is the anti-Haunted Mansion.
 Splash Mountain has one of the clearest, most linear narratives of any Disney ride.
-The integration of the drop into the story is undoubtedly clever, so much so that it took me years to really understand the ride.
+The integration of the drop into the story is undoubtedly clever, and it took me years to really understand the ride.

 Honorable Mention - Seven Dwarfs Mine Train (Fantasyland, 2014)